awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerMultiAZ.md

 + Multi\-AZ with Always On Availability Groups \(AGs\) doesn't support Kerberos authentication for the availability group listener\.
 This is because the listener has no Service Principal Name \(SPN\)\.
 + You can't rename a database on a SQL Server DB instance that is in a SQL Server Multi\-AZ deployment\.
 If you need to rename a database on such an instance, first turn off Multi\-AZ for the DB instance, then rename the database\.
 Finally, turn Multi\-AZ back on for the DB instance\.
 + You can only restore Multi\-AZ DB instances that are backed up using the full recovery model\.
++ Multi\-AZ deployments have a limit of 100 SQL Server Agent jobs\.

+  If you need a higher limit, request an increase by contacting AWS Support\.
+Open the [AWS Support Center](https://console.aws.amazon.com/support/home#/) page, sign in if necessary, and choose **Create case**\.
+Choose **Service limit increase**\.
+Complete and submit the form\.

 The following are some notes about working with Multi\-AZ deployments on RDS for Microsoft SQL Server DB instances:
 + Amazon RDS exposes the Always On AGs [availability group listener endpoint](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/listeners-client-connectivity-application-failover)\.
 The endpoint is visible in the console, and is returned by the `DescribeDBInstances` API as an entry in the endpoints field\.